 My name is David Stark.
 I am a research professor of biblical studies, husband, and father.
-I help talented and overwhelmed emerging scholars engage current research, leverage technology, and develop personally so that they can excel as professionals and enjoy a balanced, enriching life in biblical studies.
+I help talented and overwhelmed emerging scholars engage current research, leverage technology, and develop personally so that they can excel as professionals and enjoy a balanced, enriching life in biblical studies and beyond.

 - Irenaeus on 666 and 616

 If you’d like to learn a bit more about me and my background, please see my curriculum vitae.
 And I’d encourage you to “Subscribe via Email” in the right-hand side bar to automatically receive updates in your inbox whenever there’s new content here.

 Lastly, special thanks goes to Eugenio Mazzone for the header photograph here and on the social platforms where it appears.
 And the views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).